modbender/nuxt-snackbar/README.md

     </template>
     ```

-   If you are using layouts and pages in your application
+   If you are using layouts and pages in your application, your `app.vue` should look something like this.

    ```xml
     <template>